-The following is a list of confidential resources that can be contacted for support, counseling and advice.
-The information shared with these resources generally will be held in confidence, consistent with the University's obligation to address complaints of sexual violence, unless the person sharing the information gives his or her consent to the disclosure of that information.
-The commitment to confidentiality does not preclude the sharing of information among responsible University administrators as needed, including to keep members of the University community safe.
+Generally, the information shared with confidential resources will be held in confidence, consistent with the University's obligation to address complaints of sexual misconduct, unless the person sharing the information gives their consent to the disclosure of that information.
+Non-identifying information regarding complaints should be provided to the AVP for purposes of assuring compliance with Title IX and other applicable laws and regulations.
+Confidential resources are not obligated to share identifying information with the AVP when an incident of sexual violence is shared with that resource.
+However, the commitment to confidentiality does not preclude the sharing of information among University administrators as appropriate to keep members of the University community safe.
+In addition, confidential resources should submit non-identifying information about incidents of sexual misconduct to the Division of